narwhalacademy/zebra-crossing/README.md

 ##### Other considerations

-- **Draft a message to a trusted friend before or legal hotline.** Prepare to hit send if arrested at the protest or if there’s an emergency.
+- **Draft a message to a trusted friend or legal hotline beforehand.** Prepare to hit send if arrested at the protest or if there’s an emergency.
 - **As a backup, write down the phone number of the trusted friend/hotline on your arm** with a permanent marker.
 - **Charge your phone fully and bring a spare battery.**
 - **Clean out any sensitive personal information on your phone.** Delete any photos, chat logs, and notes that can be used against you.